Asian horror is becoming on trend. I am a big fan and find the cultural accents a breath of fresh air. I will recommend some for you.

 Akiko Nogi - Screenplay

-Other works by Akiko, are a TV series which is untranslated into English T.V series, however, I was able to uncover a few random plot lines.
+Other works by Akiko, are a TV series which is not translated into English; however, I was able to uncover a few random plot lines.
 One is a romantic drama about a housekeeper who marries her rich boss and another about a forgetful private detective.

 Kengo Hanazawa - Author of the Manga Comic